giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

 In case you want to set up a general HTTP snippet you can define it at [ingress nginx controller ConfigMap](#configmap) level.

-## Global (per cluster) options {#configmap}
+## Global cluster options {#configmap}

 Your Giant Swarm installation comes with a default configuration for the ingress controller.

-You can override these defaults by setting your per cluster configuration in the form of a ConfigMap named `ingress-nginx-user-values` in the management cluster.
+You can override these defaults by setting your per-cluster configuration in a ConfigMap named `ingress-nginx-user-values` in the management cluster.

-The page [App configuration reference]({{< relref "/vintage/getting-started/app-platform/app-configuration/index.md" >}}) contains more information how to set user defined configuration for the ingress nginx controller.
+The page [App configuration reference]({{< relref "/vintage/getting-started/app-platform/app-configuration/index.md" >}}) contains more information on how to set user-defined configuration for the ingress nginx controller.

 ### Where's the user values ConfigMap